 2. Now work according to the description given in the border pattern for the first row that you knit from the outside of the piece inwards, until 1 st before the end of the border stitches.
 Then knit the last border stitch together with the first body stitch.

 3. Turn the work.
-To keep the connection as flat as possible, slip the stitch just worked purl-wise with the yarn in front of the right-hand needle.
+Next, slip the stitch just worked purl-wise with the yarn in front of the right-hand needle.
+We do this to make sure that the connection is as flat as possible.
 Then move the yarn to the back of the work and work the next row of the border pattern.
 This row is knit outwards from the body.

 4. Repeat steps 2 and 3 until all stitches are worked.
 For every body stitch, you basically knit two rows of the border.